LTLA/BiocWorkflow2015/bioC/chipseqDB.md

 normalization methods must be used.
 *[csaw](http://bioconductor.org/packages/release/bioc/html/csaw.html)*
-implements a version of the fast loess method (Ballman et al. 2004) that is adapted to count data.
+implements a version of the fast loess method (Ballman et al. 2004) that has been modified to handle count data (Lun and Smyth 2015).
 This produces a matrix of offsets that can be used during GLM fitting.

     offsets <- normOffsets(filtered.data, type="loess")
     head(offsets)